Eric Haase Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Orioles pitching staff ranks 16th in MLB.
+- The pitching staff for the Orioles has a collective 8.7 K/9, which ranks 16th in the league.

-- The Orioles' 4.69 team ERA ranks 20th across all MLB pitching staffs.
+- The Orioles' 4.49 team ERA ranks 17th across all league pitching staffs.

-- The Orioles rank 16th in baseball in home runs allowed (22 total, 1.2 per game).
+- The Orioles rank 15th in baseball in home runs surrendered (22 total, 1.2 per game).

-- Wells (0-1) takes the mound for the Orioles to make his third start this season.
+- Gibson gets the start for the Orioles, his fifth of the season.
+He is 3-0 with a 4.18 ERA and 13 strikeouts through 23 2/3 innings pitched.

-- The righty last appeared on Friday against the Chicago White Sox, when he tossed 5 1/3 innings, allowing three earned runs while giving up five hits.
+- The righty's most recent time out came on Saturday against the Chicago White Sox, when he tossed 5 1/3 innings, surrendering four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.